albeitreluctantly/react-native-appear-observer/README.md

 <h2>Version 2.0</h2>

 Version 2.0 considers the mistakes of first version and expands functionality, briefly it:

--has updated appear observer hook cycle logic
+- has updated appear observer hook cycle logic
--adds support for enabling, disabling and reseting observer (can be used with react navigation) -adds full support for usage without provider
+- adds support for enabling, disabling and reseting observer (can be used with react navigation)
+- adds full support for usage without provider
--adds support for render props children to provider -adds support of callbacks to provider, adds onScroll as interaction handler -adds a utility hook for adding necessary fixes to elements to work on android, incorporates it in observer and provider hooks
+- adds support for render props children to provider
+- adds support of callbacks to provider, adds onScroll as interaction handler
+- adds a utility hook for adding necessary fixes to elements to work on android, incorporates it in observer and provider hooks
--adds support for usage without parent, relying on window boundaries (provided offsets considered) -adds support of settings parent offsets (for cases of floating element above parent) -drops reqirement of explicit refs
+- adds support for usage without parent, relying on window boundaries (provided offsets considered)
+- adds support of settings parent offsets (for cases of floating element above parent)
+- drops reqirement of explicit refs
--memoizes the configurations properly so that simple non memoized objects can be used -drops support for useIsAppeared (so far)
+- memoizes the configurations properly so that simple non memoized objects can be used
+- changes intersection detection algorithm, incorrect visibility threshold is fixed
+- drops support for useIsAppeared (so far)

 Proper documentation will be added later!